mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 * Have a registered Mendix Data Hub account
 * Obtain your own Personal Access Token (PAT) as described in [Generating your Personal Access Token](/apidocs-mxsdk/apidocs/data-hub-apis#generatepat) to authenticate your API requests

-## 3 Overview of the Data Hub API
+## 3 Overview of the Data Hub APIs

-The following list provides an overview the Data Hub API:
+The following list provides an overview the Data Hub APIs:

-* The latest Data Hub API is available at: [http://datahub-spec.s3-website.eu-central-1.amazonaws.com](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+* The latest Data Hub APIs are available at: [https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html).
+The full specification details, descriptions  and responses are provided for each of the APIs available.

-* The base URL for all calls to the API is: https://hub.mendix.com/rest/datahubservice/v2/.

 * All requests to the Data Hub API must include the access token ([PAT](#pat)) to gain access to the organization’s Data Hub.
 For more details see: [API calls and Access to Data Hub](#access).

-* Refer to [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/) for the full specification details and responses.

-* The following operations can be carried out using the Data Hub API:
+* The following operations can be carried out using the Data Hub APIs:

-  * Search for registered assets (data sources, datasets, attributes and associations) in the Catalog using [GET /data](#api-search)
+  * Search for registered assets (data sources, datasets, attributes and associations) in the Catalog using the [Search API](https://datahub-spec.s3.eu-central-1.amazonaws.com/search.html)which is described in (#api-search)

-  * Register data sources (OData services):
+  * Register data sources (OData services) using the [Registration API](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration.html) as described in [Registering Applications, Environments, Data Sources](#reg-contract):
     The following requests must be made in the given order using the returned UUID values for the subsequent step:

-    1. Register the application that the dataset originates from: [POST applications](#api-search)
+    1. Register the application that the dataset originates from: [POST applications](#register-app)

-    2. Register the environment that the dataset is deployed to: [POST environment](#api-search)
+    2. Register the environment that the dataset is deployed to: [POST environment](#register-env)

     3. Register the published services (data source) of the application: [PUT published endpoints](#put-service)

   * Register consumed services (data sources) and entities by an application: [PUT consumed endpoints](#consumed-ep)

+  * Create a registration call body for Mendix apps *not* deployed to a Mendix Cloud using the [Transform API](#transform).

 ## 4 Making the API Calls and Access to Data Hub {#access}

-This how-to guides users in using the Data Hub API.
-For the complete definitions of all the schemas that make up the API and the parameters and objects that must be provided and are returned, refer to the [Data Hub OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com).
+This how-to is a guide in using the Data Hub API.
+For full details and the complete definitions of what must be specified when making calls and the details of the responses, refer to the [Data Hub OpenAPI 3.0 spec](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html).

 For each request described in this document, the method and URL is given for the base call with a description of the parameters and body that may be required for the request.
-An example is given for each of the calls described here in [Data Hub API Examples](data-hub-api-how-to-examples) so that you can try out the calls.
+An example is given for each of the calls in [Data Hub API Examples](data-hub-api-how-to-examples) so that you can try them out.

 For some examples, an example [curl](http://curl.haxx.se/) command is also given.
 You must enter the specifics for your own registration such as the returned values for your requests and you PAT token value.